 There are many ways to make a grilled ham and cheese sandwich, but in my opinion the French way is best.
 Croque Monsieur is the classic French ham and cheese baked under a blanket of rich bechamel sauce and grated cheese.
 When a fried egg is placed on top the sandwich becomes a Croque Madame.
 This is common fare in Paris and each cafe and bistro has its own version.
 The sandwich first appeared on menus in 1910 as a fast food snack.
 The ingredients are simple: bread, ham and cheese, but the way they are combined can elevate this sandwich to an almost spiritual experience.
 Just thinking about a hot-from-the-oven Croque Madame makes my stomach growl and my mouth water.
 I have tried many different ways of preparing this heavenly sandwich and my favorite is a recipe by Chef Daniel Boulud that is served at Bar Boulud in NYC.
-I thought you might enjoy this video of Chef Boulud preparing this very popular and drop-dead-delicious Croque Madame.

 - For the Bechamel Sauce: